Legrandin/pycryptodome/Doc/src/cipher/cipher.rst

     The cipher object has a read-only attribute :attr:`iv`.

 MODE_CFB
+    Cipher FeedBack, defined in
+    `NIST SP 800-38A, section 6.3 <http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf>`_.
-    Cipher FeedBack.
-A mode of operation which turns the block cipher into a stream cipher, with the plaintext getting XOR-ed with a *keystream* to obtain the ciphertext.
+    It is a mode of operation which turns the block cipher into a stream cipher, with the plaintext getting XOR-ed with a *keystream* to obtain the ciphertext.
     The *keystream* is the last produced cipertext encrypted